-At the 12th meeting the Committee discussed two distinct but related problems with the splitting up of contracts which were brought to the attention of the Committee.
+At the 12th and 13th meetings the Committee discussed two distinct but related problems with the splitting up of contracts which were brought to the attention of the Committee.
 They are related because they both address concerns that enterprises can artificially split up contracts, or projects or activities to circumvent the permanent establishment threshold.

-The first issue is there is a problem with the splitting up of contracts, which was also an issue addressed in the work on Action 7 (Preventing the Artificial Avoidance of Permanent Establishment Status).
+The first issue is that there is a problem with the splitting up of contracts, which was also an issue addressed in the work on Action 7 (Preventing the Artificial Avoidance of Permanent Establishment Status).
 This is already a concern identified in the United Nations Model Convention.
 The general concern is the avoidance of time thresholds in the construction site rule in paragraph 3 or any other similar time thresholds for service permanent establishments and similar rules.
 One option is to rely on the Principal Purpose Test (PPT) to counter contract splitting.
-(Note that example xx in the Commentary is an example where contract splitting to avoid the PE threshold breaches the PPT.)
+(Note that examples J and K are in the Commentary examples where contract splitting to avoid the PE threshold breaches the PPT.)